Connect with Nature: Top Hiking Trails in the Intermax Networks Service Area

 Tubbs Hill (Coeur d’Alene, ID)

 Just a stone’s throw from downtown Coeur d’Alene, Tubbs Hill offers a unique blend of city convenience and outdoor escape.
-This 2.4-mile loop trail hugs the shoreline of Lake Coeur d’Alene and provides access to numerous beaches and rocky outcroppings.
-It’s a great place for a casual hike, a morning jog, or even an afternoon swim.
+This 2.4-mile loop trail hugs the shoreline of Lake Coeur d’Alene and provides access to small beaches and rocky outcroppings.
+It’s perfect for a casual hike, morning jog, or afternoon swim.

 Trail Length: 2.4 miles